beaufour/netdj-docker/README.md

 # What is this
 Host setup for Mopidy+Iris, Icecast, and a Mopidy Slack bot.

+It will provide a full solution that allows you to play Spotify music over the web (through Iris), and then stream it (to multiple locations) via IceCast.
+It will also run a Slack bot that will post the songs being played in a channel, and allow up to ask for the queue and skip the current number.

 It consists of four docker containers.
-One for each of the services above and then nginx in front which will expose `/iris/` and `/stream/`.
+One for each of the services above and then Nginx in front which will expose `/iris/` and `/stream/`.

 # How to use